by Tan, Joanna Hwang Soo

 During his term as minister for national development, Dhanabalan helped to shape housing and land-use policies with the launch of the Concept Plan 1991, liberalised home-ownership rules, introduced more varied designs for public housing through the participation of private-sector firms in the Design and Build Scheme, and handed over management duties from the Housing and Development Board to town councils.11

-In 1981, opposition member Chiam See Tong sued Dhanabalan for libel over remarks the latter had made about the former at an election rally.
-Dhanabalan made a public apology and the matter was settled out of court, making Chiam the only opposition member ever to win a libel suit against a People’s Action Party (PAP) politician.12
+In 1981, opposition member Chiam See Tong sued Dhanabalan and Howe Yoon Chong for libel over remarks they made about him at an election rally.
+Both Dhanabalan and Howe made separate public apologies and the matter was settled out of court, making Chiam the only opposition member ever to win a libel suit against a People’s Action Party (PAP) politician.12

 In the August 1991 general election, Dhanabalan became one of the MPs for the Toa Payoh group representation constituency (GRC).
 The following month, he announced his intention, together with cabinet colleague Tony Tan, to retire from cabinet.13 In September 1992, he resigned from his ministerial position to pursue a career in the private sector but remained as an MP.14 Prime Minister Goh Chok Tong persuaded him to return to the cabinet several months later when Lee Hsien Loong, then the incumbent minister for trade and industry, was diagnosed with cancer.
 Dhanabalan took over the portfolio from Lee during the latter’s treatment for and recovery from cancer, serving as minister from 1992 to early 1994.15 Dhanabalan revealed years later that his departure from cabinet in 1992 had been due to differences of opinion with the government over the arrests of 22 people under the Internal Security Act in 1987.
 The group, many of whom were linked to the Catholic Church, was accused to be involved in a Marxist conspiracy.16